 And because it’s a fantastic freezer-friendly recipe, I don’t feel pressured to use all of the chicken within the few days that I make it.
 In a zip-top bag or airtight container, this chicken will freeze well for about 2 months.

 When I’m ready to make another recipe with it, I can just thaw the frozen chicken in the fridge overnight or quickly thaw it in the microwave.
 Then it’s on to cooking dinner!

 What I Love About This Instant Pot Shredded Chicken

 In the next few weeks, I’ll be showcasing a few recipes I’ve made with this Mexican shredded chicken.
 I’ve got 2 brand new recipes and 1 revamped older recipe to show you how you can use this shredded chicken.

 So what I love most about this shredded chicken is how incredibly versatile it is.
 The fact that I can make one big batch of chicken and use it for several different recipes makes my life so easy!

-For everything from enchilada filling to tacos to hot Tex-Mex dips, this Mexican chicken recipe works perfectly.
+For everything from enchilada and twice baked potatoes filling to tacos to tamale pie to hot and cheesy layered taco dips, this Mexican chicken recipe works perfectly.